sledgehammer/composer-installer/Readme.md

-# Composer Installer for Sledgehammer Framework modules
+# Composer installer for Sledgehammer modules

-Using this installer, all [Composer][http://getcomposer.org/] packages of `"type" : "sledgehammer-module"` will be installed in `sledgehammer/` folder.
+Using this installer, all [Composer](http://getcomposer.org/) packages of `"type" : "sledgehammer-module"` will be installed in `sledgehammer/` folder.

 ## Package requirements